 In 1981 Bill Stratton, Hardy Cannon, and a group of men in San Antonio, Texas formed the "Alamo Liaison Group" (ALG).
 Under the tutelage of Cannon, a Master Mechanic, the ALG in 1982 completed restoration of a 1941 Stinson L-1, a 1941 Taylorcraft L-2, a 1942 Aeronca L-3B, a Piper L-4, a 1942 Stinson L-5, and a 1942 Interstate (L-8) S-1A.

 The ALG, which now operates under the name Alamo Liaison Squadron (ALS), is made up of San Antonio area business and professional men and women, some of whom are retired military.
 Many involved are also members in good standing of other WWII "old airplane" groups, such as the Confederate Air Force, Experimental Aircraft Association, and War Birds of America.

-If you would like to support the Alamo Liaison Squadron, please consider using the link below:
+If you would like to support the Alamo Liaison Squadron, we encourage you to do so using the PayPal link below: